 This page explains the service features included with YAF.

 On systems that support it, systemd is an option for managing yaf services (as of YAF 2.16.0).
-The implementation of yaf as a systemd service is intended to provide an easy transition for those migrating from the init.d service implementation.
+The implementation of yaf as a systemd service is intended to provide an easy transition for those migrating from the SysV init.d service implementation.

 When running a yaf service for the first time, you must first modify the configuration file, yaf.conf, with relevant parameters for your intended use.
 If you are upgrading from a previous version of yaf, your configuration file will have persisted during the upgrade.
-The yaf.conf file is typically found in /etc.
+The yaf.conf file is typically found in /etc. See below for additional details regarding this file.

 Once the configuration file is completed, starting yaf as a service is the same as starting any other systemd service: